gadominas/crawler/README.md

 cd crawlerMock/ && ./run.sh http://localhost:8080
 ```

-It will run in parallel 6 crawlers for various URL's.
-Each Crawler will try to open/update and close crawling session.
+It will run in parallel 10 crawlers for various URL's.
+Each Crawler will try to open/ multiple update and close crawling session.
+Order on how crawlers will be executed is not guaranteed.

 # Available crawler services